Action matches consist of field course and standard exercise stages. The standard exercise stages dictate shooting position, mandatory reloads and

 We always welcome new shooters and people who just want to have fun while gaining experience in safely handling a firearm.

-As an affiliated USPSA club (United States Practical Shooting Association, www.uspsa.org
+The LPC is an affiliated USPSA club (United States Practical Shooting Association, www.uspsa.org

-Safety is the number one priority at USPSA matches.
+).
 Competitors do not have to be members of USPSA to participate in our matches.

 - Pistol Caliber Rifle in Jan, Apr, Jul, Oct